-New understanding of how we see colorsDecember 7th, 2012 by Lin Edwards in Medical research /
+New understanding of how we see colorsDecember 7, 2012 by Lin Edwards in Medicine & Health / Medical research

 (Medical Xpress)—Scientists have until now not fully understood how animals see in color, since visual pigments in eyes contain exactly the same chromophore (light absorbing segment of the molecule) and yet can absorb different wavelengths of light.

 The chromophore retinal (Vitamin A aldehyde or retinaldehyde) is used by all animals but, depending on the photoreceptor proteins (opsins) associated with it, the same molecule can absorb a spectrum of colors from blues or even ultraviolet to reds.
 How a single molecule can do this has until now been uncertain.

 Now researchers, led by Prof. Babak Borhan of Michigan State University at East Lansing, set out to try to understand the mechanism by which the opsins change the light absorption spectrum of the chromophore retinal.
 They concentrated their efforts on a pigment found in human retinal photoreceptor cells, rhodopsin, which consists of opsin and chromophore components.